-D'Armailhac, Batailley and Grand Puy Ducasse were all three well-knitted on the palate with tasty, fresh fruit, nice length and structure.
+D'Armailhac, Batailley, and Grand Puy Ducasse were all well-knitted on the palate with tasty, fresh fruit, excellent length, and structure.
 Well-made wines.
 88p.
-Carruaders de Lafite was strong, well-knitted wine with fine grip on the palate, fine concentration of red-/blackcurrants and fine firm finish.
+Carruaders de Lafite was strong, well-knitted wine with a fine grip on the palate, a fine concentration of red-/blackcurrants, and a fine firm finish.
 Duhart Milon presented itself just as fine.
 88p here too.

-Pichon Comtesse was not the wine I expected from this property.
-Charming, round and with nice tasty fruit, but lacked grip and intensity.
+Pichon Comtesse was different from the wine I expected from this property.
+Charming, round, and with nice tasty fruit, but lacked grip and intensity.
 87p.

-Bernadotte and Croizet Bages produced uncomplicated, light and charming wines for very early consumption.
+Bernadotte and Croizet Bages produced uncomplicated, light, and charming wines for early consumption.
 85p.

-Ormes de Pez was a real heartbreaker wine with very fine intensity of red & black cherries, delightful on the palate with seductive fruit and soft fruity finish.
+Ormes de Pez was a real heartbreaker wine with a very fine intensity of red & black cherries, delightful on the palate with seductive fruit and a soft fruity finish.
 88p.

-Phelan Segur had dark berries in fine form on the nose and palate, meaty, well-balanced.
-Cos Labory showed more obvious flavour of oak than Phelan Segur, while Lafon Rochet offered firmer grip on the palate and spicier fruit.
-Very nice wines all three.
+Phelan Segur had dark berries in fine form on the nose and palate, meaty and well-balanced.
+Cos Labory showed a more obvious oak flavor than Phelan Segur, while Lafon Rochet offered a firmer grip on the palate and spicier fruit.
+Very nice wines, all three.
 87p.

-Ausone was clearly one of the best showings of the vintage with an extremely fine merge of silky tannins and silky fruit, wonderful balance, powerful structure and long finish.
+Ausone was one of the best showings of the vintage, with a wonderful merge of silky tannins and silky fruit, wonderful balance, powerful structure, and long finish.
 94-95p.

-Pavie impressed with same fine qualities as Ausone but was slightly less intense and silky.
+Pavie impressed with the same fine qualities as Ausone but was slightly less intense and silky.
 93-94p.

-La Confession made from grapes harvested at Jean-Philippe Janoueix' new property, Haut Pontet (bought in May 2007), situated on the plateau, left side of the road to Saint-Émilion, opposite Grand Pontet and close to Fonroque, produced powerful, superbly concentrated and aromatic wine and with some splendid length.
+La Confession made from grapes harvested at Jean-Philippe Janoueix's new property, Haut Pontet (bought in May 2007), situated on the plateau, on the left side of the road to Saint-Émilion, opposite Grand Pontet and close to Fonroque, produced powerful, superbly concentrated and aromatic wine and with some splendid length.
 A strong and stunning effort for the vintage.
 92-93p.

-Tertre Roteboeuf, Troplong Mondot and Valandraud were aromatic, round, showing silky fruit and silky tannins and finishing soft and tasty.
+Tertre Roteboeuf, Troplong Mondot, and Valandraud were aromatic, round, showing silky fruit and tannins and finishing soft and tasty.
 Very seductive wines with delightful balance.
 92p.

 Jean Philippe Janoueix in Haut Pontet's vineyard (left/up) All is clear to taste three vintages at Troplong Mondot (right/down)

-Gracia was a heartbreaker wine with fine aromas of black cherries, meaty on the palate and nice balance.
+Gracia was a heartbreaker wine with fine aromas of black cherries, meaty on the palate, and a nice balance.
 91p.

 Balestard La Tonnelle was nicely made with a fine and aromatic scent of red berries.
-This wine was quite concentrated on the palate with silky tannins, sappy and with fine length.
+This wine concentrated on the palate with silky tannins, sappy and fine length.
 Surprisingly fine quality.
 90p.

-Canon, Clos Fourtet, Croix de Labrie, Figeac, La Gaffeliere and Trottevieille were of same fine quality as Dassault, but quite oaky at the moment.
+Canon, Clos Fourtet, Croix de Labrie, Figeac, La Gaffeliere, and Trottevieille were of the same fine quality as Dassault but quite oaky.
 Looked promising.
 88-89p.

-Chapelle d'Ausone had lovely balance, silky fruit and tannins, very aromatic black cherries and nice soft finish.
+Chapelle d'Ausone had a lovely balance, silky fruit and tannins, very aromatic black cherries, and a soft finish.
 88-89p.

-Moulin St.Georges had more stuffing than Fonbel with more intense flavours and more concentration.
+Moulin St.Georges had more stuffing than Fonbel, with more intense flavors and concentration.
 88p.

-Canon La Gaffeliere, Fonbel and Franc Mayne tasted very fruity and round, with reasonable length and concentration.
+Canon La Gaffeliere, Fonbel, and Franc Mayne tasted fruity and round, with reasonable length and concentration.
 87p.

 Belair and Figeac didn't make a big fuzz of themselves and tasted close in style to Canon La Gaffeliere and Franc Mayne.
 87p.

-Cap de Mourlin and Franc Mayne tasted kind of subdued with weak flavours and simple.
+Cap de Mourlin and Franc Mayne tasted subdued with weak and simple flavors.
 85p.

-Magdelaine had not a lot of substance and seemed quite light and simple.
+Magdelaine had a little substance and seemed quite light and simple.
 Just OK wine with some fruit and good balance.
 84-85p.

-Certan de May impressed me a lot with extremely aromatic wine, full of dark cherries (cerise griotte), splendidly concentrated and balanced, beautifully constructed and with a long finish.
+Certan de May impressed me with an aromatic wine full of dark cherries (cerise griotte), splendidly concentrated and balanced, beautifully constructed, and with a long finish.
 Great effort for the vintage and clear proof of advantageous influence from Michel Rolland.
 92-93p.

 La Croix St.Georges was another proof of great winemaker skills of Jean-Philippe Janoueix.
 Impeccably made wine resembling Certan de May in style.
 92p.

-Lafleur tasted a bit tight but with a splendid force of black cherries beautifully balanced by silky fat tannin, stunning structure and long finish.
+Lafleur tasted tight but with a splendid force of black cherries beautifully balanced by silky fat tannin, stunning structure, and long finish.
 92p.

-La Conseillante was very aromatic on the nose with cherries and raspberries, gracefully elegant and stylish on the palate, silky tannins.
-It was impressively seductive and charming wine and great effort for the vintage.
+La Conseillante was very aromatic on the nose with cherries and raspberries, graceful and stylish on the palate, and silky tannins.
+It was impressively seductive and charming wine and a great effort for the vintage.
 91-92p.

-Le Gay was almost of the same quality as La Conseillante, but more concentrated and less elegant.
+Le Gay was almost the same quality as La Conseillante but more concentrated and less elegant.
 Intelligent winemaking.
 91p.
-Le Pin fitted also in here.
+Le Pin is also fitted in here.
 91p.

-Bon Pasteur, Clos L'Eglise and Violette made themselves very available with a pretty nice combination of oak, round tannins and aromatically scented black cherries.
+Bon Pasteur, Clos L'Eglise, and Violette made themselves available with a nice combination of oak, round tannins, and aromatically scented black cherries.
 90-91p.

 Petrus and Trotanoy didn't make the headlines this time.
 Rather subdued and oaky.
-I guess adding press wine will do these wines a really great favour.
+Adding press wine will do these wines a great favor.
 90+p?

-La Clemence, Le Moulin and Rouget had a catchy fragrance of black cherries, round shapes and a lot of charm.
+La Clemence, Le Moulin, and Rouget had a catchy fragrance of black cherries, round shapes, and charm.
 88- 89p.

 L'Evangile didn't ring the bell either.
-Oaky, rather unharmonious and showing not enough strength and length.
+It was oaky, rather unharmonious, and showing not enough intensity and length.
 88-89p.

 Hosanna needed very much this already famous press wine!
 Help!
 88p.

 VCC was light and straightforward.
 You could smell and taste that much of grapes from young vines found the way to Grand Vin.
-A kind of let-down here!
+A let-down here!
 87-88p.

-Clinet, La Grave, Latour-a-Pomerol and Pensees de Lafleur had dark red colour, was very fine on the nose with intense black cherries.
-Meaty on the palate, medium weight, round and with silky tannins.
-Pretty nice wines for the vintage.
+Clinet, La Grave, Latour-a-Pomerol, and Pensees de Lafleur were dark red, and were very fine on the nose with intense black cherries.
+Meaty on the palate, medium weight, round, and with silky tannins.
+These are pretty nice wines for the vintage.
 87p.

-La Croix de Gay, Lafleur Gazin, Petit Village and Plince tried very hard to charm themselves all the way to my wine-heart, but being charming and round and showing at the same time weak flavours, short palate and little substance, it simply wasn't enough.
+La Croix de Gay, Lafleur Gazin, Petit Village, and Plince tried very hard to charm themselves to my wine heart, but being charming and round and showing at the same time weak flavors, short palate, and little substance, it simply wasn't enough.
 84-85p.

 Barrabaque and Du Gaby had a distinct fragrance of dark berries and a nice structure.
 87-88p.

-Beautiful view from top of the hill in Fronsac down to Dordogne river
+Beautiful view from the top of the hill in Fronsac down to Dordogne river

 BORDEAUX/BORDEAUX SUPERIEUR/PREMIÈRES CÔTES DE BORDEAUX

-La Croix Mouton and Le Conseillier showed well with fresh cherry flavors, silky fruit and tannins, and fine length.
+La Croix Mouton and Le Conseillier showed fresh cherry flavors, silky fruit, tannins, and fine length.
 87p.

 Pavillon Blanc de Margaux confirmed with aplomb greatness of 2007 vintage for white Bordeaux.
-Very intense flavours of acacia flower, citrus and mango, great acidity, formidable structure and long finish.
+Very intense flavors of acacia flower, citrus, and mango, great acidity, formidable structure, and long finish.
 91-93p.

-Grand Village white made by Sylvie and Jacques Guinaudeau (Lafleur) was splendid wine with intense acacia flower flavours, fresh acidity and lovely balance.
+Grand Village white, made by Sylvie and Jacques Guinaudeau (Lafleur), was splendid wine with intense acacia flower flavors, fresh acidity, and lovely balance.
 88-89p.

 CÔTES DE BOURG

 Roc de Cambes.
-It had nice aromas of black cherries and blackcurrants, nice structure and was pretty well-balanced.
+It had nice aromas of black cherries and blackcurrants and a nice structure and was well-balanced.
 Very seductive and charming wine.
 88p.

 CÔTES DE CASTILLON

-Clos Les Lunelles provided aromatic black cherries, fine structure, fine balance and pretty fine finish.
+Clos Les Lunelles provided aromatic black cherries, fine structure, balance, and a fine finish.
 An extremely seductive wine.
 88-89p.

 Clos L'Eglise had the same splendid quality and was equally seductive as Clos Les Lunelles.
 88p.